 River of Gold

-In 2012, James and Margarite launched their documentary film, Amazon Gold, (produced with Sarah DuPont), which traveled film festivals worldwide.
+In 2012, James and Margarite launched their documentary film, Amazon Gold, (produced with Sarah DuPont, directed by Reuben Aaronson), which traveled film festivals worldwide.
 The film won 13 awards, including a Humanitarian award at Hawaii International Film Festival in 2012.

 In 2018, River of Gold film launched as a revised version of the original film with added footage representing four years of scientific updates and highlights of the ongoing issues in the Amazon rainforest.
 River of Gold won in the documentary film category at ARPA Int’l Film Festival in Los Angeles, November 2018.
 The film is distributed to schools and in theatre screenings worldwide.

 Narrated by Academy Award winners, Sissy Spacek and Herbie Hancock, River of Gold is the disturbing account of a clandestine journey that bears witness to the apocalyptic destruction of the rainforest in the pursuit of illegally mined gold.
 This film documents a devastation that will result in consequences on a global scale.